Traditional theology looks backward to God as the cause of all things.

 Emergence theology looks forward to godliness as its goal.

-or that there is within us a presence that is divine,
+This is a Spirit that lives within us, a presence that is divine, beyond our material nature.

 Such Godly indwelling could not be in control, or there could be nothing bad.